iyalosovetsky/pico_expressELRS_car/README.md

 # ELRS car platform

-This project has code for  control car platform by express ELRS receiver like betafpv nano receiver and TX12 RC.
+ This project has code to control the car platform by express ELRS receiver like betafpv nano receiver and TX12 RC.
-The Car is platform with 4wd wheel driving by 4 PWM controlled motors.
+ The car is a four wheel drive platform powered by 4 PWM controlled motors.

 [![Watch the video](https://img.youtube.com/vi/cAvKrcaPvDQ/default.jpg)](https://youtu.be/cAvKrcaPvDQ)